GuiGarciaDev/WhatsappWeb-Clone/README.md

 ## Hosting

-You can check all of that in the link down below :) https://whatsapp-web-clone-61744.web.app/
+You can check all of that in the link down below :) <br>
+https://whatsapp-web-clone-61744.web.app/